DataDog/chef-datadog/README.md

 ### Example

 This example enables the ElasticSearch integration by using the `datadog_monitor` resource.
-It provides the instance configuration (in this case: the url to connect to ElasticSearch) and set the `use_integration_template` flag to use the default configuration template.
+It provides the instance configuration (in this case: the url to connect to ElasticSearch) and sets the `use_integration_template` flag to use the default configuration template.
 Also, it notifies the `service[datadog-agent]` resource in order to restart the Agent.
-If you use multiple times the resource `datadog_monitor` in your cookbook, it's recommended for speed purpose to restart the Agent only with the last call.

 Note that the Agent installation needs to be earlier in the run list.